-- A. Within 90 days of execution of this PA, the City shall complete Historic Context Studies related to relevant historic themes within the APE.
-This type of study assists in documenting the history of the affected area and may be used in developing NRHP nominations for historic properties in the area. - 1.
-The City will develop a draft scope of work for the studies describing the context themes, research methodology, report format, photography specifications, and schedule for completion.
-The City will circulate a draft scope of work to signatory and consulting parties. - 2.
-Any comments received by the City from signatory and consulting parties within 30 days of receipt of the draft scope of work will be considered by the City in developing a final scope of work in consultation with the SHPD.
+A. Within ninety (90) days of execution of this PA, the City shall complete draft historic context studies related to relevant historic themes within the APE.
+This type of study assists in documenting the history of the affected area and may be used in developing NRHP nominations for historic properties in the area.

+1. The City will develop a draft scope of work for the studies describing the context themes, research methodology, report format, photography specifications, and schedule for completion.
+The City will circulate a draft scope of work to the consulting parties.